-Portfolio securities may be sold without regard to the length of time they have been held when, in the opinion of the Adviser, investment considerations warrant such action.
+Portfolio securities may be sold without regard to the length of time they have been held when, in the opinion of the Advisor, investment considerations warrant such action.
 Portfolio turnover rate is calculated by dividing (1) the lesser of purchases or sales of portfolio securities for the fiscal year by (2) the monthly average of the value of portfolio securities owned during the fiscal year.
 A 100% turnover rate would occur if all the securities in the Fund's portfolio, with the exception of securities whose maturities at the time of acquisition were one year or less, were sold and either repurchased or replaced within one year.
 A high rate of portfolio turnover (100% or more) generally leads to higher transaction costs and generally reflects a greater number of taxable transactions.
 High portfolio turnover may result in larger amounts of short-term capital gains which, when distributed to shareholders, are generally taxed at ordinary income tax rates.

-Following are the Predecessor Fund's portfolio turnover rates for the fiscal years shown below:
+Following are the portfolio turnover rates for the Fund and Predecessor Fund for the fiscal years shown below:

 Portfolio Turnover Rate

-Fiscal Year Ended September 30, 2023 22.39%
+Fiscal Year Ended September 30, 2024 29%

-Fiscal Year Ended September 30, 2022 62.88%
+Fiscal Year Ended September 30, 2023 22%